-In the field of Process Engineering, research concerns the active development of innovative processes as well as the study of the obstacles involved in these processes.
+In the field of Chemical Engineering, research concerns the active development of innovative processes as well as the study of the obstacles involved in these processes.

 Membrane processes are studied with a focus on their implication in the treatment of water and effluents and their development in the purification of high added value molecules.